altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "No, no thanks!"<br/>

-The lady doctor exited the room.
+The lady doctor exited the room.<br/>

 "With the series of training going on, injury rate among the troops are high.
 I'm busy, so that's it for today.
 Sir knight commander, please ensure Mr. Strategist sleeps until morning."<br/>